What Is The Chinese Phrase “Ring In The New Year”?

 - 新年前夕 - (xīn nián qían) - a formal and serious phrase stands for th meaning of New Year's Eve in Chinese (Putonghua)

 Enjoy your New Year Countdown to 2022,

-No matter where you are and who will standing beside you to ring in the New Year!
+No matter where you are and who will stand beside you to ring in the New Year!

 In the last second of the year,